Occupational hazards in dentistry: Musculoskeletal disorders

 Musculoskeletal problems are prevalent among dental professionals.
-Problems can begin as early on as dental school, with 79% of dental students reporting neck and/or back pain, at one undergraduate dental school in the UK.
+Problems can begin as early on as dental school, with 79% of dental students at one undergraduate dental school in the UK reporting neck and/or back pain.
 The problems arise from the nature of the job: focusing on fine procedures which require a close visual field and sustained posture for long periods of time.
-Musculoskeletal disorders were found to be more prevalent amongst dental surgeons than surgeons or physicians, and 60% of dentists reported symptoms in more than one site.
-Repetitive work, the need to maintain steady hands, and spending most of the day with an awkward posture can lead to musculoskeletal pain in various sites.
+Musculoskeletal disorders were found to be more prevalent amongst dental surgeons than among surgeons or physicians, and 60% of dentists reported symptoms in more than one site.
+Repetitive work, the need to maintain steady hands, and spending most of the day in an awkward posture can lead to musculoskeletal pain in various sites.
 The lower back is commonly affected, as well as the upper back, shoulders and neck.

 There are a number of recommendations for dentists that can help reduce the risk of developing musculoskeletal pain.
 The use of magnification or loupes and good lighting aids an improvement in posture by preventing the need to crane the neck and back for better vision.
 The use of a saddle seat also assists improved posture by keeping the spine in its natural 'S' curve.
 Patients should be positioned with enough distance to allow the shoulders to be in a relaxed, neutral position and elbows at about a 90 degree or less flexion.
 However, according to a Cochrane review published in 2018, there is insufficient evidence about the effects of ergonomic interventions in preventing musculoskeletal disorders among dentists and other dental care practitioners.

 Stress

-Recent studies show that dentists are at higher risk of stress-related incidences such as suicide, cardiovascular disease and mental health issues.
+Recent studies show that dentists are at higher risk of stress-related incidents such as suicide, cardiovascular disease and mental health issues.
 Potential reasons include work confinement, working with anxious patients, time pressures, complex treatment and personality traits within dentists themselves (the need for perfection, attention to detail, high expectations of themselves and others).

-Between the years of 1991-2000 the Office of National Statistics indicated that doctors, dentists, nurses, vets and agricultural workers have the highest rate of suicide risk compared to other professions.
+Between 1991 and 2000 the UK's Office for National Statistics indicated that doctors, dentists, nurses, vets and agricultural workers have the highest suicide risk compared to other professions.

-According to an article released in the British Dental Journal, stress-related problems can lead to premature retirement.
-The most frequent causes of premature retirement were musculoskeletal disorders (29.5%), cardiovascular disease (21.15), and neurotic symptoms (16.5%).
+According to an article in the British Dental Journal, stress-related problems can lead to premature retirement.
+The most frequent causes of premature retirement were musculoskeletal disorders (29.5%), cardiovascular disease (21.1%), and neurotic symptoms (16.5%).